 (LapBand)—With the aid of a laparoscope, an adjustable band is placed around the stomach.
 The surgery causes weight loss by decreasing the size of the stomach and amount of food you can eat.
 But, there is no interruption with the absorption of nutrients.
-The band is adjustable, so the doctor can change the size of the stomach.
+The band is adjustable, so the doctor can change how fast food moves out of the pouch.

-- Biliopancreatic diversion with duodenal switch—This procedure makes the small intestine shorter.
+- Biliopancreatic diversion with duodenal switch—This procedure makes the stomach smaller in size and makes the small intestine shorter.
 This decreases the absorption of calories and nutrients.

 Outcomes have been favorable for all of these surgery options in the majority of patients.
 The surgery can result in:

 - Weight loss—To get the most benefits, it is very important that the weight loss be maintained

 - Decrease or elimination of insulin resistance and diabetes

 - Improved lipid levels in the blood

 Talk to your doctor about the risks and benefits of bariatric surgery.
 The most important risk is vitamin and mineral deficiency and should be carefully monitored.
 Most patients should be taking a vitamin and mineral supplement.